 Here we compare results between a CMAQ521 simulation and several similarly configured CMAQ531 simulations to highlight the impact of specific science updates in CMAQ531.
 All simulations presented in this section (see Table 1) utilize the same 2016 v1 EMP data, WRF38 meteorology, and M3Dry deposition model.
 To represent the science and system updates made in CMAQ531, three CMAQ531 simulations with slightly different configurations are presented in this section.
-The first simulation uses CMAQ531 without BiDi enabled and with the application of PCSOA to RWC (CMAQ531_WRF38_M3Dry_noBiDi_RWC).
-This simulation most closely mimics the configuration of the CMAQ521 simulation (specifically no BiDi and with PCSOA applied to RWC) and is intended to isolate the impact of the science updates in CMAQ53.
+The first simulation uses CMAQ531 without BiDi enabled and with the application of PCSOA RWC (CMAQ531_WRF38_M3Dry_noBiDi_RWC). to This simulation most closely mimics the configuration of the CMAQ521 simulation (specifically no BiDi and with PCSOA applied to RWC) and is intended to isolate the impact of the science updates in CMAQ53.
 The second CMAQ531 simulation removes the application of PCSOA to RWC using the DESID module and represents how PCSOA was intended to be applied in the model (CMAQ531_WRF38_M3Dry_noBidi).
-The final CMAQ531 simulation in this section builds upon the second simulation by exercising the M3Dry BiDi option in the model (CMAQ531_WRF38_M3Dry_BiDi), highlighting the impact of that process on model-estimated concentrations.
-There are two additional CMAQ531 simulations using WRF411: one with M3Dry (CMAQ531_WRF411_M3Dry_BiDi) presented in Sect.
+The final CMAQ531 simulation in this section builds upon the second simulation by exercising the M3Dry BiDi option in the model (CMAQ531_WRF38_M3Dry_BiDi), highlighting the impact of that process on modelestimated concentrations.
+There are two additional CMAQ531 simulations using WRF411: one with M3Dry (CMAQ531 WRF411 M3Dry BiDi) presented in Sect.
 4.3 and one with STAGE (CMAQ531_WRF411_STAGE_BiDi) presented in Sect.
 4.4.

-Figure 5 presents a time series of monthly average MDA8 O3 bias for all AQS sites within the 12-km domain for the CMAQ521 and five CMAQ531 simulations.
-Similar time series plots for MDA8 O3 mixing ratio, RMSE and COR, along with spatial plots of seasonal MDA8 O3 bias for the CMAQ521 and CMAQ531 simulations are shown in Figs. S50 - S54.
-A comparison of MDA8 O3 time series plots stratified by rural, suburban, and urban sites (as specified by

-AQS) showed very similar values and trends as the time series of all sites (Fig. S3).
-Other than the winter months (Dec, Jan, Feb), average MDA8 O3 is consistently lower by approximately 1.0 - 2.0 ppbv in the three CMAQ531 simulations that use WRF38 versus the CMAQ521 simulation, and there is little difference between the three CMAQ531 simulations, indicating that removing the application of PCSOA on RWC and enabling BiDi, as expected, minimally affect monthly average O3 mixing ratios.
-While summertime and wintertime bias (Fig. S50) and RMSE (Fig. S51) improve considerably in the CMAQ531 simulations, COR (Fig. S52) is slightly higher throughout the year in the CMAQ521 simulation.
-The lower O3 mixing ratios outside of winter are primarily due to the update to Rg (O3) in CMAQ531 which decreases the resistance of O3 dry deposition to soil, thereby increasing O3 dry deposition and decreasing ambient O3 mixing ratios.
-In the winter, the decrease in O3 dry deposition to snow in CMAQ531 results in higher average ambient O3 mixing ratios due to more prevalent snow cover.
+Figure 5 presents a time series of monthly average MDA8 O3 bias for all AQS sites within the 12 km domain for the CMAQ521 and five CMAQ531 simulations.
+Similar time series plots for MDA8 O3 mixing ratio, RMSE, and COR, along with spatial plots of seasonal MDA8 O3 bias for the CMAQ521 and CMAQ531 simulations, are shown in Figs. S50-S54.
+A comparison of MDA8 O3 time series plots stratified by rural, suburban, and urban sites (as specified by AQS) showed very similar values and trends to the time series of all sites (Fig. S3).
+Other than the winter months (December, January, February), average MDA8 O_3 is consistently lower by approximately 1.0-2.0 ppbv in the three CMAQ531 simulations that use WRF38 versus the CMAQ521 simulation, and there is little difference between the three CMAQ531 simulations, indicating that removing the application of PCSOA on RWC and enabling BiDi (as expected) minimally affects monthly average O3 mixing ratios.
+While summertime and wintertime bias (Fig. S50) and RMSE (Fig. S51) considerably improve in the CMAQ531 simulations, COR (Fig. S52) is slightly higher throughout the year in the CMAQ521 simulation.
+The lower O3 mixing ratios outside of winter are primarily due to the update to R{g} (O_3) in CMAQ531, which decreases the resistance of O_3 dry deposition to soil, thereby increasing O3 dry deposition and decreasing ambient O3 mixing ratios.
+In the winter, the decrease in O_3 dry deposition to snow in CMAQ531 results in higher average ambient O_3 mixing ratios due to more prevalent snow cover.